cs411-alawini/fa23-cs411-team010-CRUD/doc/DatabaseDesign.md

 6. Each passenger can purchase multiple tickets.
 Each ticket is purchased by exactly one passenger.
 7. Each passenger can take multiple flights.
 Each flight includes multiple passengers.
-8. Each airline can sell multiple tickets.
-Each ticket is sold by exactly on airline.
-9. Each airline can operate multiple flights.
+8. Each airline can operate multiple flights.
 Each flight is operated by exactly one airline.
-10. Each airport can have multiple flights.
+9. Each airport can have multiple flights.
 Each flight includes exactly two airports (departure airport and desination airport).
-11. Each ticket shows the infomation of exactly one flight.
+10. Each ticket shows the infomation of exactly one flight.
 Each flight can include multiple tickets.

-# Normalization #

 # ER Diagram #
 Entities: